-Salaried employees have increased scope to request their employer for reduced working hours from the age of 62 years in order to facilitate Flexpension.
+Salaried employees have increased scope to request their employer for reduced working hours from the age of 62 years (salaried employees covered by ITP 2) or 63 years (salaried employees covered by ITP 1) respectively in order to facilitate Flexpension.
 A condition for such an agreement to be made, is that it must be possible taking reasonable account of the requirements and needs of the organisation.